491st ATKS maintains MQ-9 Reaper aircrew, maintainers

+Located over 2,000 miles from their parent wing at Holloman Air Force Base, New Mexico, the 491st Attack Squadron trains world-class MQ-9 Reaper aircrew.

-U.S. Air Force Senior Airman Bryan Stanley, 491st Attack Squadron MQ-9 Reaper dedicated crew chief, directs a fuel truck at Hancock Field Air National Guard Base, New York, Aug.
-12, 2024.
-The 491st ATKS is composed of active-duty MQ-9 pilots, sensor operators and maintainers.
-(U.S. Air Force photo by Senior Airman Nicholas Paczkowski)
+Situated at Hancock Field Air National Guard Base, New York, the 491st ATKS is composed of over 70 active duty MQ-9 sensor operators, pilots and maintainers.

+Being geographically separated allows the 491st ATKS to help better prepare MQ-9 sensor operators and pilots for different environments in which they may operate.

+“The location provides a unique training opportunity to MQ-9 pilots and sensor operators,” said U.S. Air Force Lt.
+Col. Fred Hunt, 491st ATKS director of operations.
+“Although we support the 49th Wing’s mission here, we provide training in harsher weather and allow our students to train in a civilian airport which gives the aircrew experience in how to handle these obstacles.”

 |Date Taken: